datacamp/courses-introduction-to-python/chapter1.md

   - 2
 ```

-Hugo mentioned that different types behave differently in Python.
+Variables come in different types in Python.
+You can see the type of a variable by using `type()`.
+For example, to see type of `a`, execute: `type(a)`.

+Different types behave differently in Python.
 When you sum two strings, for example, you'll get different behavior than when you sum two integers or two booleans.

-In the script some variables with different types have already been created.
+Some variables with different types have already been created for you.
 It's up to you to use them.

 `@instructions`
-- Calculate the product of `monthly_savings` and `num_months`.
-Store the result in `year_savings`.
+- Multiply `monthly_savings` and `num_months` and store the result in `year_savings`.
 - What do you think the resulting type will be?
 Find out by printing out the type of `year_savings`.
 - Calculate the sum of `intro` and `intro` and store the result in a new variable `doubleintro`.
 - Print out `doubleintro`.
 Did you expect this?